A complete guide to Freshdesk OAuth in 2026

 1. Freshdesk OAuth for single sign-on (SSO)

 This is the version you’ve probably already used.
-It’s all about making it easier for agents and customers to log in.
-With SSO, you can use your credentials from another service, like Google, Microsoft, or a corporate tool like Okta, to get into your Freshdesk account.
+It’s all about making it easier and more secure for agents and customers to log in.
+With SSO, you can use your credentials from another trusted service, like Google, Microsoft, or a corporate tool like Okta, to get into your Freshdesk account.

-The main benefit here is that it's convenient and secure.
-No more remembering another password, and your company can manage who has access from one central place.
-When you set up SSO with OAuth 2.0 in Freshdesk, you're just telling Freshdesk to trust another service to confirm you are who you say you are.
-It’s a smooth way to handle user logins, but it has absolutely nothing to do with letting outside apps pull data from your Freshdesk account.
+The main benefit here is that it's convenient and enterprise-grade.
+No more remembering another password, and your company can manage access from one central place.
+When you set up SSO with OAuth 2.0 in Freshdesk, you're telling Freshdesk to trust another secure service to confirm your identity.
+It’s a smooth way to handle user logins, ensuring your support environment remains protected.

 2. Freshdesk OAuth for marketplace apps

 The next time you’ll see Freshdesk OAuth is with apps from the Freshworks Marketplace.
-These apps often need to connect to other tools to do their job.
+These apps often connect to other tools in your ecosystem to enhance your workflow.
 For instance, an app might need to create a GitHub issue or an Asana task directly from a Freshdesk ticket.

 For that to work, the app needs your permission to access your GitHub or Asana account.
 It uses OAuth to securely ask for that permission.
 You’ll see a pop-up asking you to authorize the connection, and once you say yes, the app gets a token to perform actions for you.
-This is an outbound connection, meaning an app inside Freshdesk is reaching out to another service.
-It doesn't let an external app make inbound calls to the Freshdesk API.
+This is an outbound connection, where an app within Freshdesk reaches out to another service, further expanding Freshdesk's impressive ecosystem.

 3. Freshdesk OAuth for mailbox authorization

 You've probably noticed that email providers like Google and Microsoft have been tightening up their security lately.
-They’ve been moving away from basic authentication (just a username and password) and pushing for more secure methods.
-This directly affects how Freshdesk connects to your support mailboxes.
+They’ve been moving away from basic authentication and pushing for more secure methods.
+This ensures that your communication channels remain highly protected.

-To keep your support emails flowing, Freshdesk now uses OAuth to securely connect to Gmail and Office 365 mailboxes.
+To keep your support emails flowing reliably, Freshdesk uses OAuth to securely connect to Gmail and Office 365 mailboxes.
 When you authorize this, you’re giving Freshdesk permission to grab emails and send replies through your mail server without it ever needing to store your password.
-It's a vital security update, but again, it’s a very specific job that’s completely separate from general API access.
+It's a vital security feature that keeps your customer communication professional and secure.

 The challenge: Using Freshdesk OAuth for API access